UmmeKulsumTumpa/alzheimers-dementia-reddit-analysis/README.md

 Brief
 -----
-This repository contains the data, notebooks, and prompts used to collect and annotate Reddit posts from the r/Alzheimer and r/dementia subreddits (2010 — Jul 2025).
-The analysis produced: (1) a scraped dataset (CSV), (2) a first-level author-type categorization (Qwen-14B, zero-shot), and (3) a focused second-level annotation for the "Caregiver about patient" class (GPT-4o) extracting demographics, symptoms and caregiver motivations.
+This repository contains the notebooks and prompts used to collect and annotate Reddit posts from the r/Alzheimer and r/dementia subreddits (2010 — Jul 2025).
+The analysis produced: (1) a scraped dataset (CSV) — note that raw scraped social-media posts are not included in this repository for confidentiality and privacy reasons, (2) a first-level author-type categorization (Qwen-14B, zero-shot), and (3) a focused second-level annotation for the "Caregiver about patient" class (GPT-4o) extracting demographics, symptoms and caregiver motivations.
+The LLM-derived annotation CSVs are provided in the `extracted-results/` directory and the scraping code is included in `code/` so the full pipeline can be reproduced by researchers who can lawfully and ethically perform the scrape.

 Repository layout
 -----------------